Impact Travel Portfolio

 HIGHLIGHTS

-8-day journey from Acadia's Atlantic coastline to the remote north woods of Katahdin Woods and Waters National Monument
+• 8-day journey from Acadia's Atlantic coastline to the remote north woods of Katahdin Woods and Waters National Monument

-Wabanaki cultural heritage and Indigenous perspectives on land stewardship through the Abbe Museum
+• Wabanaki cultural heritage and Indigenous perspectives on land stewardship through the Abbe Museum

-Kayaking Frenchman Bay — field immersion in the coastal ecosystems at the heart of the conservation mission
+• Kayaking Frenchman Bay — field immersion in the coastal ecosystems at the heart of the conservation mission

-Direct engagement with NPCA's public lands advocacy priorities in Maine, experienced on the ground
+• Direct engagement with NPCA's public lands advocacy priorities in Maine, experienced on the ground

-Programming built around landscape, culture, and policy — connecting members to the full dimension of the work
+• Programming built around landscape, culture, and policy — connecting members to the full dimension of the work

 IMPACTS

 Members returned from Maine with a personal, firsthand connection to landscapes they had supported from a distance — deepening organizational loyalty and strengthening their understanding of the public lands advocacy priorities at stake.
 Experiences like this one build trust and familiarity with an organization's travel program that compounds over time, often resulting in repeat travelers who become among the most deeply connected and committed members in the donor community.
+For many organizations, member travel also serves as a natural pipeline — participants who experience the mission firsthand often deepen their giving after travel, moving from membership-level support toward major gift relationships not because they were asked, but because the experience changed how they understand their own role in the work.

-The Aquarium of the World: A Member Conservation Journey Through Baja California Sur
+The Aquarium of the World: A member Conservation Journey Through Baja California Sur

 Sea of Cortez, Mexico to Loreto to La Paz · 7 Days